STD Treatment Guidelines

 - Recommended universal hepatitis C testing in alignment with CDC’s 2020 hepatitis C testing recommendations.

-You can stay informed on the latest STI recommendations and clinical guidance with CDC and partner resources which include:
+You can stay informed on the latest STD recommendations and clinical guidance with CDC and partner resources which include:

-- High-quality printable copies of the wall chart, pocket guide, and MMWR, which are available for download now on the CDC STD website.
-A limited number of free copies will be available for order through CDC-INFO On Demand in the coming weeks.
+- High-quality printable copies of the wall chart, pocket guide, and MMWR available on the CDC STD website.
+A limited number of free copies will be available for order through CDC-INFO On Demand.

-- Training and technical assistance, which are available through the National Network of STD Clinical Prevention Training Centers.
+- Training and technical assistance available through the National Network of STD Clinical Prevention Training Centers.

-- STD clinical consultation services, which are available through the STD Clinical Consultation Network.
+- STD clinical consultation services available through the STD Clinical Consultation Network.

-- Free continuing education credits (CME and CNE), which are available through the National STD Curriculum.
+- Free continuing education credits (CME and CNE) available through the National STD Curriculum.

-- Recommendations for Providing Quality STD Clinical Services (or STD QCS), which complement the STI treatment guidelines, focusing on managing clinical operations.
+- Recommendations for Providing Quality STD Clinical Services (or STD QCS) complement the STD treatment guidelines, focusing on managing clinical operations.

-- An updated STI Treatment Guidelines mobile app, which is in development and is expected to launch in the coming months.
+- An updated Treatment Guidelines mobile app.
 NOTE: The 2015 STD Treatment Guidelines app was retired at the end of July 2021.
-CDC is finalizing an interim, mobile-friendly solution – please visit STI Treatment Guidelines (cdc.gov) for information, as it becomes available.

 Thank you for your commitment to improving the sexual health and wellness of people in Texas.